-Andrew Green reviews the major new art history of Wales from Peter Lord.
+Andrew Green casts a critical eye over the major new art history of Wales from Peter Lord, The Tradition.

 In front of me is a copy of The Artist in Wales, the first book to attempt a full conspectus of art in Wales, past and present.
 It was written in 1957 by David Bell, when he was Curator of the Glynn Vivian Art Gallery.
 It’s a drab volume, even taking into account the austere times.
 The jacket is plain and there are just thirteen plates of murky black and white illustrations.
 In its less than 200 pages the text trundles mechanically through different art forms – architecture, painting, printing and pottery.
 It gives almost as much space to art made by outsiders coming to Wales as to home-based art, and it looks to the future and not to the past for a flourishing of visual art in Wales.